camunda/camunda-docs-manual/content/reference/rest/history/detail/get-detail.md

 ---

-Retrieves a single historic detail by id.
+Retrieves a historic detail by id.

 # Method